HUTCHMED Announces NDA Acceptance in China for Fruquintinib in Second-Line Gastric Cancer

 In China, fruquintinib is approved under the brand name ELUNATE® and is included in the China National Reimbursement Drug List ("NRDL").
 HUTCHMED markets fruquintinib in China in partnership with Eli Lilly and Company.

-In March 2023, HUTCHMED and Takeda Pharmaceutical Company Limited (TSE:4502, NYSE:TAK) closed an exclusive license agreement to further the global development, commercialization and manufacture of fruquintinib outside China.
+In March 2023, HUTCHMED and Takeda Pharmaceutical Company Limited ((TSE:4502,TAK closed an exclusive license agreement to further the global development, commercialization and manufacture of fruquintinib outside China.

 About the Phase III FRUTIGA Trial